Law 361 - Environmental Policy and Politics

 Prerequisites.
 This course has no prerequisites.
 The course is open to graduate students and law students, as well as senior undergraduates only with the permission of the instructor only.

-The class will meet for two hours twice a week for ten weeks during the campus’ winter quarter (totaling 2200 minutes or 3 credit hours for law students.)
+The class will meet for approximately two and one half hours twice a week for approximately 8 weeks during the campus’ winter quarter (totaling 2200 minutes or 3 credit hours for law students.)

 |Timothy Malloy||13S||361||LEC 1||TR 1:00 PM - 3:00 PM||3.0||No||No|